Honeylocust plant bugs

 Consider hiring a tree care professional to protect your trees, especially large ones, from plant bugs.
 They have the training and experience to successfully manage insect problems.
 See How to hire a tree care professional.

 Check for plant bugs in early spring

-Pesticides should be applied only if it is necessary to protect the appearance of the tree or when the health of the tree is at risk.
+Pesticides should be applied only if it is necessary to protect the appearance of trees or when the health of trees are at risk.